OpenMDAO/OpenMDAO-Framework/docs/optimization/case_recorders.rst

 This file should be readable into an application that accepts a csv input file.
 The first line is a header that contains the variable names for the values that are printed.
 Notice that the objective and constraints are printed for an optimizer driver.
 The first column is a case label, which contains the iteration count.
-Columns with a section header ("/INPUTS", "/OUTPUTS", "/METADATA") do not contain any data.
+Columns with a section header (``"/INPUTS", "/OUTPUTS", "/METADATA"``) do not contain any data.
 The final columns in the file contain some metadata associated with the case.
-None of these are set by ``SLSQPdriver.`` Note that in OpenMDAO's flavor of csv, all string data will always be enclosed in double quotes.
+None of these are set by ``SLSQPdriver.`` Note that in OpenMDAO's flavor of csv, string data will always be enclosed in double quotes.

 The ``CSVCaseRecorder`` supports simple data types -- integers, floats, and strings.
 It also supports single elements of an array.
 The chosen element becomes a column in the csv file.
-Some of the more complicated data types -- dictionaries, lists, multi-dimensional arrays, custom data objects -- are not yet supported by the CSVCaseRecorder, and it is not clear how some of these could best be represented in a comma-separated format.
+Some of the more complicated data types -- dictionaries, lists, multi-dimensional arrays, custom data objects -- are not yet supported by the ``CSVCaseRecorder``, and it is not clear how some of these could best be represented in a comma-separated format.
 However, the other case recorders should support every type of variable, provided that it can be serialized.

-The ``DumpCaseRecorder`` is generally used to write readable text out to a file or to STDOUT.
-Let's try using a ``DumpCaseRecorder`` to output a history of our paramters, constraints, and objectives to a file named 'data.txt'.
+The ``DumpCaseRecorder`` is generally used to write readable text to a file or to STDOUT.
+Let's try using a ``DumpCaseRecorder`` to output a history of our parameters, constraints, and objectives to a file named ``'data.txt'``.

 ::